bytbox/mupit/README.md

 ## TODO

   * Add tex/dvi support
+  * Add support for all github "README" markups
+    * reStructuredText
+    * textile
+    * rdoc
+    * org
+    * creole
+    * mediawiki (perhaps integrated with a mediawiki api)
+    * pod
+    * groff
   * Increase update speed using actual threading
   * Allow "save as"
   * Use monospaced font for the editing area.
+  * Add the standard text editor features
+    * Find/replace

 ## Known Bugs

   * There are no doubt many horrible memory leaks.
+  * There are pipe leaks too.

 Please report additional bugs to <bytbox@gmail.com>.